hbctraining/publication_perfect/lessons/custom_plot_colors.md

-# Customizing plot colors
+# Consistent formatting using custom colors

-The plot is looking better, but it is hard to distinguish differences in significance based on the colors used.
+When using `ggplot2`, we have observed default colors assigned whenever we use the `color` or `fill` arguments.
+While the default colors may be fine for some applications, they are often not sufficient to highlight the relationships of interest within our plot.
 There are cheatsheets available for specifying the base R colors by [name](https://greggilbertlab.sites.ucsc.edu/teaching/rtransition/) or [hexadecimal](http://www.r-graph-gallery.com/41-value-of-the-col-function/) code.
-We could specify other colors available or use pre-created color palettes from an external R package.
+We could specify other colors available or use pre-created color palettes from external R packages.

+Since the goal of this workshop is 'publication quality' plots, we should be aware of the significant portion of our population who are color-blind.
+To encourage use of color-blind friendly color choices, we will focus our attention to these palettes.
+We will identify those palettes from the packages `RColorBrewer` and `viridis`.

 To make additional color palettes available for plotting, we can load the RColorBrewer library, which contains color palettes designed specifically for the different types of data being compared.